If you're looking to build a bigger chest, there's really only one exercise that should be at the top your list: the barbell bench press.

 Often used as the mark of raw strength and power, this classic chest-building exercise is ideal for increasing muscle size, strength, and endurance.

-And while it might not be on the Army Combat Fitness Test, it will certainly help you improve your physical performance levels to be able pass it.
+And while it might not be included in many Fitness Tests, it will certainly help you improve your physical performance levels to be able pass it.

 In this blog post, we'll cover the muscles that are worked with this move, how to bench press, and some of the best tips for getting the most out of this exercise.